Mac user reports on 802.11n Cards, Bases/Routers

 keep it hardwired atm.

 I'm fairly positive it's just a momentary network dropout issue, but it's long enough to interrupt the download and knock it off permanently.
-I do have it connected hardwired now, but I'm not sure how to go about checking for a firmware update, (I was just asking for the info listed in Apple System profiler, which can have info on the bridge board/revision, etc. in case there are various versions out there-Mike) the drive is actually a MS-DOS FAT 32 formated drive, I don't even know if I CAN format it into the OSX format or the upcoming ZFS for Leopard.
-(Yes you can, just use OS X Disk Utility.-Mike) As long as it works FAT32 style,
+I do have it connected hardwired now, but I'm not sure how to go about checking for a firmware update, (I was just asking for the info listed in Apple System profiler, which can have info on the bridge board/revision, etc. in case there are various versions out there.) the drive is actually a MS-DOS FAT 32 formated drive, I don't even know if I CAN format it into the OSX format or the upcoming ZFS for Leopard.
+(Yes you can, just use OS X Disk Utility.)
+As long as it works FAT32 style,

 I'm ok.